vishnevskiy/zookeeper-elixir/README.md

 # Overview

-The goal of this project is to provide a Zookeeper for Elixir that follows the philosophy [Kazoo](http://kazoo.readthedocs.org/) for Python.
+The goal of this project is to provide a Zookeeper client for Elixir that follows the philosophy [Kazoo](http://kazoo.readthedocs.org/) for Python.
 It implements a clean API and provides common receipes around the Zookeeper API such as Locks, Election and more.

 The implementation is currently wrapping [erlzk](https://github.com/huaban/erlzk) which is the best Erlang Zookeeper client I could find and exposes a clean API.
 It ensures everything is using strings instead of char lists and provides a couple recipes.